Treating Dental Emergencies

 Cracked or Chipped Teeth

 Cracked or chipped teeth can be cause for concern if the inner pulp chamber is exposed.
-Other tooth damage usually doesn’t require same-day treatment.
+Other tooth damage rarely requires same-day treatment.

 If you think the crack in your tooth could be serious, don’t hesitate to call us for emergency dental care.
 We can assess the damage and determine the best option to restore your tooth.